jvoss/prsw/README.rst

 Contributing
 ------------

 Contributions are encouraged.
-Please see `CONTRIBUTING.rst`_ for details.
+Please see `CONTRIBUTING <CONTRIBUTING.rst>`_ for details.

 License
 -------